Gaikwad2283/Virtual-Painter/README.md

 - Change shapes by using specific hand gestures.
 - Adjust the brush thickness and shape size through on-screen controls.
 - To clear the screen, raise two fingers.

-### Contributing
-Contributions are welcome!
-Please fork this repository and submit a pull request for any improvements or new features.

-### License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---